How to Get The Most From Equi’s Original Formula

 Since meeting at university and throughout our busy London lives, we are not ones to miss out on the fun!
 Whilst sometimes burning the candle at both ends, it always been really important to us to stay healthy and continue feeling our best no matter what life throws at us.

 Like so many working women, Mums and ladies running on the general treadmill of a hectic and often stressful life, we know what it’s like to be spread too thin.
 Knowing how many women are out there in the same boat, we wanted to designs something for people just like us that want to live life in the fast lane without suffering the side effects.

 Equi’s Original is our answer.
 Unlike our other more targeted products, this is our general daily wellbeing formula.
-Ideal for those wanting some health insurance to keep them feeling energised, mentally agile with good immunity, balance hormones and no bloat.
+Ideal for those wanting some health insurance!

 How does Original Formula keep me feeling my best?

 - Contains a top quality multivitamin to deliver all the important nutrients.
 Better energy with B12, folate, riboflavin, pantothenic acid, niacin, B6, magnesium and iron with iron and magnesium*

 - Improved immunity with zinc, pantothenic acid and iodine*

 - Healthy cognitive function with vitamin C, zinc and vitamin D*

 - Siberian Ginseng to help combat that ‘tired-but-wired’ feeling, re-energise you, calm the stress response and to help encourage restful sleep

 - Helps with jetlag when traveling across time zones.